Longoria’s late home run lifts Giants past Cardinals

+SAN FRANCISCO (AP) — Evan Longoria blamed himself for being overly aggressive in his first two at-bats against St. Louis pitcher Jack Flaherty, a byproduct of the spacious field at Oracle Park and Flaherty’s dominance early on.

+The third time around, San Francisco’s slugging third baseman slowed down just enough to catch up to one of the few mistakes Flaherty made.

-SAN FRANCISCO (AP) — Evan Longoria homered with one out in the seventh inning to break up Jack Flaherty’s bid for a no-hitter, and the San Francisco Giants held on to beat the St. Louis Cardinals 1-0 on Sunday.
+Longoria homered with one out in the seventh inning to break up Flaherty’s bid for a no-hitter, and the Giants held on to beat the Cardinals 1-0 on Sunday.

+“This ballpark has a tendency to make you feel like you have to add a little bit and be a little bit more perfect,” Longoria said after his fifth home run in seven days.
+“I was more focused on trying to get on base any way I can.
+Any guy will tell you it’s better off that way.
+Home runs are usually accidents.”

 The Giants managed only one baserunner against Flaherty until Longoria drove an 0-1 pitch into the left field stands.
-Longoria has hit five of his 12 home runs this month.
+It’s Longoria’s 12th of the season and fifth in July.
+He hit four during a three-game series in San Diego earlier in the week.

+San Francisco won for the seventh time in nine games despite getting only two hits off Flaherty.
+Alex Dickerson followed Longoria’s drive with a bloop single to left that glanced off the glove of All-Star shortstop Paul DeJong.

+“You’re just hoping somebody gets a mistake, and that’s what happened,” Giants manager Bruce Bochy said.
+“That’s a great game for us and a great way to end the first half.”

 Flaherty was masterful before Longoria’s home run.
 The 23-year-old retired his first 12 batters before walking Alex Dickerson leading off the fifth.
 He struck out two of the next three and got Kevin Pillar to foul out.